 The second method uses the endoscopic stapling technique.
 In some patients it may not be possible to undertake this method because the shape of the mouth or throat prevents the passing of a scope to identify the top of the oesophagus.
 If the pouch can be identified, a stapling device is applied to the common wall between the oesophagus in the front and the pouch behind.
 The stapler staples rows of sutures and divides the wall thereafter.
 Thereby, the cricopharyngeus muscle in the common wall is divided and the pouch and oesophagus become a common cavity.

-In the vast majority of cases, there is an overnight hospital stay and following a brief checkup in the morning, a soft diet is commenced.
+In the vast majority of cases, there is an overnight hospital stay and after a brief checkup the following morning, a soft diet is commenced.
 Discharge then takes place a day following surgery.

 If you have any questions about this procedure please contact us.